kaushiksarathy/mc/milkdelivery/README.md

 2. Aarokya
 3. Nandhini

 Each brand sells each type of milk in different prices.
-Customers can use this application to order milk in on demand basis or subscription basis.
+Customers can use this application to order milk in subscription basis.
-The milk will be delivered to users by evening 5-7 PM for the date of order and for subscription based order it will be delivered morning 5-7 AM.
+The milk will be delivered to users morning 5-7 AM.

-Both subscription and ondemand have different pricing model.
-Subscription pricing is based on monthly , quarterly and yearly basis.
+Subscription is monthly(30D) , quarterly(90D) and yearly(365D) basis.
-Ondemand is based on the quantity of milk ordered.

 Expectation
-1. Users should be able to see list of milk products available 1.1 View all the subscriptions available.
+1. Users should be able to see list of milk products and all the subscriptions available.

-2. Users should be able to order milk in both formats :
+2. Users should be able to order milk in Subscription based formats :
-    1. Subscription based :
         Taking the month, quarter and year of subscription for a particular milk product.
-    2. Ondemand based :
-        Ordering of milk should take the date of delivery.
-        Not more than 100 such requests should be entertained accross milk product.
-3. Users should be able to sort milk products by price.
+        The pricing of the milk products subscriptions will be base price * numbers of days in subscription.

-4. Users should be able to see their milk product subscription and ondemand orders.
+3. Users should be able to see milk product subscriptions they have subscribed to.
-5. Admin view :
+4. Admin view :
-    1. All subscriptions for particular month or quarter or year.
+    All subscriptions for particular month or quarter or year.
-    2. All on demand orders for a day or period.

 Bonus :
-1. Subscription period made more dynamic than static.
-2. Pricing model of milk products made more dynamic for subscriptions and on demand orders for occasions like festive season or loyal customers etc.
+1. Pricing model of milk products made more dynamic for subscriptions like yearly having concession over half yearly .
+2. Not more than 10 such requests should be entertained in each milk product.

+Coding Instructions :

+Use only in memory data structures to store the data and do not use any sql server or in memory data store.
+You can use internet in case of doubts.

 ------------------------------------------------------------------------------------------------------------------------------------------------